 Search engine optimisation (SEO) might seem like a thankless task, but it’s worth it.
 For most events, online searches (primarily Google searches) can be expected to drive between 5 to 10% of ticket purchases or registrations.

 If you want to help your event get found in search, you need to make sure your event page is SEO-optimised.

 You might not know the term, but you’re definitely familiar with retargeting technology.
 You look something up online and, days later, you’re seeing ads for it on a completely different site.

 People who weren’t ready to make a ticket purchase the first time are often grateful for the reminder to sign up before it sells out.
 One Eventbrite creator saw a six-time return on their investment in ad retargeting.

 11. Invest in professional photography

-Pictures set a vibe and answer event-goers’ questions about your event’s atmosphere.
+Pictures can set the tone and answer event-goers’ questions about your event’s atmosphere.
 Take well-lit photos that appropriately capture the ambience and illustrate what people can expect at your event.
-Photography is also crucial for making the other techniques on this list — from advertising to email — more effective.
+Photography is also crucial for making the other techniques on this list – from advertising to email – more effective.